UBC-DSCI/introduction-to-datascience-python/source/viz.md

 However,
 we cannot tell how accurate the measurements are using this visualization unless we can see the true value.

-One of the powerful features of `altair` is that you can continue to iterate on a single plot object, adding and refining one layer at a time.
-If you stored your plot as a named object using the assignment symbol (`=`), you can add to it using the `+` operator.
-For example, if we wanted to add a vertical line to the last plot we created (`morley_hist`), we can use the `+` operator to add a vertical line chart layer with the `mark_rule` function.

 In order to visualize the true speed of light, we will add a vertical line with the `mark_rule` function.
 To draw a vertical line with `mark_rule`,